Shimo Sonkurai (Lower Sonkurai) 288.10 k - Thailand

 Shimo Sonkurai Camp for most Australian POWs in ‘F’ Force was the end of a route march of approximately 290 kilometres which took between 17-20 days.
-This march took place mostly at night and the men were subjected to sprains, feet and leg injuries, even broken limbs due to falls down embankments where they lost shoes and belongings because the men were trekking in total darkness (created by the tall trees and dense vegetation) on very poorly constructed tracks.
+Marching mostly at night, to avoid heat of days, the men were subjected to sprains, feet and leg injuries, even broken limbs due to falls down embankments where they lost shoes and belongings as they trekked mostly in total darkness (created by the tall trees and dense vegetation) on very poorly constructed tracks.
 Even boots fell apart.

 Shimo Sonkurai was the No. 1 Construction Camp for ‘F’ Force which was made up of 3,666 Australians and the remaining British to make up a total of 7,000 men.

 The cookhouse was 400 metres from camp, 730 metres from the main hospital and more than a kilometre from the isolation camp (cholera).